typijs/typijs/README.md

     npm install
     npm run dev
 ```
+> If you have the issue installing such as the `@angular-cms/api` package is not found, temporary remove it in package.json, run install command then add it again

 This command will run script to connect to mongo db, so make sure you have the correct path to your db.
 For example, in my local, I have the db path like as `D:/ProgramData/MongoDB/data/db`
 ```